NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Niodrhast.md

 abilities_top:
   - name: ""

-  - name: "Thoughtsense"
+  - name: "Thoughtsense (Precise) 100 feet"
     desc: " (mental,occult) The neothelid uses its mind as a precise sense at the listed range to notice all non-mindless creatures."

 abilities_mid:
   - name: ""
   - name: "Dimensional Wormhole"
-    desc: "`pf2:r` (occult,teleportation) **Trigger** A creature the neothelid is aware of uses a teleportation effect\n**Effect** The neothelid creates an extradimensional wormhole at the triggering creature's initial location that persists for up to 1 minute.
+    desc: "`pf2:r` (occult,teleportation) **Trigger** A creature the neothelid is aware of uses a teleportation effect\n* * *\n\n**Effect** The neothelid creates an extradimensional wormhole at the triggering creature's initial location that persists for up to 1 minute.
 If the neothelid moves into the wormhole's space, the neothelid teleports to the same destination as the triggering creature."

 attacks:
   - name: ""